By late 2008, the whole world was a bonfire.

 I was bound for the ATL . . . 👊

 B.B.P.S. -🎉 It's Episode 22!
-Woo-hoo! 🎉 That means we're half-way done with our 44-episode journey.
+Woo-hoo! 🎉 That means you're half-way done with our 44-episode journey.
 How ya feelin', my BBPpl?
-Over 50,000 of you have been a part of the journey at some point, and I hope each one of you will stick around till the bitter end!
+I hope each one of you will stick around till the bitter end!
 The second half is going have some surprises.

 All photos by Sterling Graves.
 Copyright Blue Babies Pink & Sterling Graves.